-Choose one of the regular sailings from the major ports of Belfast and Larne and you'll arrive in Cairnryan in the southwest of Scotland.
+Choose one of the regular sailings from the major ports of Belfast and Larne and you'll arrive in Cairnryan in Dumfries & Galloway, around 80 miles south of Glasgow.
 The port enjoys good road, rail and bus links with Glasgow.

 For those looking to come on two feet (or even two wheels), there are seasonal passenger ferries from Ballycastle to the beautiful island of Islay and the port at Campbeltown on the Kintyre Peninsula in Argyll.